ogulyurdakul/ogulyurdakul.github.io/_posts/2022-08-27-a-possibility.md

 \sum_{k = 1}\frac{1}{k^2} = 1 + \frac{1}{4} + \frac{1}{9} + \frac{1}{16} + \dots = \frac{\pi^2}{6}
 $$

-Now there are several interesting questions that can be asked
+Now there are several interesting remarks that can be made regarding this sum (Where did $\pi$ come from to a sum of rational numbers?
+Why is it squared?
+How does any of this make sense?
+What?)

 ### Of Stage Magic